cse163/book/book_source/source/module-8-images/lesson-22-reading-numpy/multiple-dimensions.md

 print(x)
 ```

 The way to read this shape is a `tuple` with one element inside of it (and that element is the value `4`).
-This is because when we passed in number to `arange`, it returns an `numpy.array` with just one dimension!
+This is because when we passed in a number to `arange`, it returns a `numpy.array` with just one dimension!
 That means to access the value `2`, you would write `x[2]` (since you only need to specify one value).
 There are two analogies here:

 - A 2D `numpy.array` is kind of like a `pandas.DataFrame`.
-You have to specify a row + column to get a single value.
+You have to specify a row & column to get a single value.
 A 1D `numpy.array` is like a `pandas.Series`.
 You only need to specify the index to get a value.

 - Think of an analogy to geometry.
 A 1D `numpy.array` with shape `(4,)` is like a line of length 4.
 A 2D `numpy.array` with shape `(1, 4)` is like a rectangle with height `1` and width `4`.
 Since the line only has one dimension, you just have to specify one value to indicate a position.